 Regina-Pacis-Weg 3, 53113 Bonn

-March 29, 2019 marks a historic day in European history as the Brexit represents an inflection point for Britain and the EU.
-The UK resisted a deeper union and chose economic relations its primary interest, while Germany is committed to the vision of a European political union.
-These different approaches emphasize Britain’s long-lasting separate identity which is focused on national sovereignty in contrast to the supra-national idea of the EU.
+June 23, 2016 marks a historic day in European history as the British public voted by a small margin to leave the European Union.
+Since then the UK and the EU have been engaged in a longwinding, difficult process of trying to redefine the future relationship.
+The UK resists a deeper union and chooses economic relations as its primary interest, while Germany is committed to the vision of a European political union.
+These different approaches emphasize Britain’s long-lasting separate identity which appears to be focused on (national) state sovereignty in contrast to the supranational idea of the EU.
 Against this background, Brexit now challenges the EU to establish a new structure of security and order on the continent with the UK.

 Which established narratives and perceptions of the 20th century in the relationship between Britain and Europe now need revision?
-How will relations between EU and UK evolve?
+How will relations between the EU and the UK evolve?
 How will Britain find its place within the future of Europe?
 Can a united future be conceived from this embedded history?
-What does Brexit entail for Germany and an ever closer union among the peoples of Europe?
+What does Brexit entail for Germany and an „Ever Closer Union“ among the countries of Europe?